candy-chat/vagrant/README.md

 4. Go to http://localhost:8080

-If you want to create pull requests etc, please change the remote URLs of the cloned `candy` and `candy-plugins` to your fork and start hacking!
+If you want to create pull requests etc, please change the remote URLs of the cloned `candy` and `candy-plugins` repositories to your fork and start hacking!